A healthy marriage is made of two healthy people. Commit to a lifetime of healthy emotional, physical, and mental growth and development.

 Lots of people come into the marital relationship with flawed expectations.
 They assume that marriage is designed to cure their personal ailments and that their spouse is supposed to make them whole.
 They don’t realise that they’ve got the whole thing backwards.

-The truth is that marriage consists in the mysterious one-flesh union of two distinct lives and personalities.
+The truth is that marriage consists of the mysterious one-flesh union of two distinct lives and personalities.
 This union is a blending, not a cloning.
 It’s a partnership in which two people with sharply defined differences – not merely the difference between male and female, but the distinctions between two separate individuals – come together and complement each other as pieces of a puzzle and parts of a whole.
 These differences should be affirmed and enhanced.
-If you downplay them, suppress them or attempt to erase them, you have nothing to offer to your spouse .
+If you downplay them, suppress them or attempt to erase them, you have nothing to offer to your spouse.

 It’s worth adding that there’s a sense in which mystery is absolutely essential to romance.
 Boredom can be the destruction of any relationship.
 Many couples find themselves “falling out of love” when they become convinced that they’ve learned everything there is to know about each other.
 That’s one reason it’s so important for spouses to work on preserving and celebrating their separate identities as two distinct people.